 What To Do If You Suspect Your House Has Asbestos

-Posted in General, on October 16, 2014
+Posted in Asbestos Removal, on October 16, 2014

-Every asbestos removal company has technicians that have been trained for asbestos removal and understand the proper removal process to remove it safely.
+Every asbestos removal company has technicians that have been trained for asbestos removal in Toronto and understand the proper removal process to remove it safely.
 When looking for a professional, look for reviews, look for anything that doesn’t seem to make sense…are they insured, do they have the proper training, check out HomeStars for their reviews, etc… In addition, prior to the work being started, get a written contract that details the scope of work and the planning, cleanup.
 Make sure that the workers are equipped with the regulation respirators and personal protective equipment (PPE).
 Once the work beings, the entire are will be sealed off so only those with protective gear can enter.
 Once the work is completed, then the area will cleaned with a special HEPA vacuum and.
 Nothing but this should be used.
 Never will a professional use a regular vacuum cleaner.
 We provide a certified asbestos professional that will initially take a look at the situation and provide you a walkthrough of how we perform our work.
 They will explain how everything will be setup and safely removed, the precautions we will take to ensure that safety of you and your family is our first priority.
 As Mike Holmes and Bryan Baeumler’s go to restoration company, Canada’s Restoration Services understands the severity of asbestos and knows what it takes to ensure safety.
 Once all the details have been confirmed then we would schedule the job.
 Most jobs can take from 2-3 days, but larger projects can take longer.
 The proper equipment is installed to ensure the air is 100% asbestos free and no fibres will linger to harm you.